Family Friendly Bali: Where to Stay - Pros and Cons by Area!

 Pros: A great change of scenery vs. the beach, more cultural experiences, opportunity to see UNESCO sites.

 Cons: It has evolved over the years and lost some of its former tranquility.
-Traffic can be challenging, getting to and from Ubud, and it lacks family-friendly resorts.
+Traffic can be challenging, getting to and from Ubud, and it lacks the sterotypical family-friendly resorts.

 Sanur: